This Vegan Peanut Butter Pie is no-bake, incredibly decadent and secretly healthy! It's the perfect crowd-pleasing dessert.

 Over the past few weeks, I’ve dedicated myself to sharing classic dessert recipes perfect for summer, like this Coconut Cream Pie and this Strawberry Pie.
 So I was also inspired to make this healthier Vegan Peanut Butter Pie, which is also gluten-free, grain-free and refined sugar free.

-The crust was inspired by my Blueberry Cheesecake – it’s made with walnuts (you can alternatively substitute pecan nuts or Brazil nuts), dates, salt and cocoa powder.
+The crust was inspired by my Blueberry Cheesecake - it’s a simple, 4-ingredient affair made with walnuts (you can alternatively substitute almonds, macadamia nuts, pecan nuts or Brazil nuts), dates, salt and cocoa powder.

-The filling is the best part though – it’s luxuriously creamy, sinfully rich, perfectly peanutty, and tastes like caramel!
+Now onto the filling - it’s luxuriously creamy, sinfully rich, perfectly peanutty, and tastes like caramel!

-It doesn’t require too many ingredients, and can be made in the same food processor you used to make the crust.
+It doesn’t require too many ingredients, and can be made in the same food processor you used to make the crust - no need to wash it out in between.

 The secret ingredient is sweet potato, which creates a thickly creamy texture without being too heavy or cloying, as well as adding sweetness and helping the pie filling keep its shape without needing to add coconut oil.